rpet064/rpet064/README.md

 - 👋 Hi, I’m @rpet064
-- 👀 I’m interested in websites, application and game development.
+- 👀 I’m interested in Web and App Development using JS, C# and Python.
-- 🌱 I’m currently learning JavaScript & TypeScript.
+- 🌱 I'm currently developing two apps using React & NodeJs/Flask.
-- 💞️ I’m currently not looking on colloborate on any projects.
+- 🌱 I'm also expanding my programmming skills to use Typescript and C#
+- 💞️ Feel free to fork or discuss any of my projects (I'm currently working on personal projects)
-- 📫 How to reach me rpether@hotmail.co.nz
+- 📫 Reach me rpether@hotmail.co.nz